 Summer Minchew and Penny Bonda are recognized as thought leaders in the green movement.
 They have a collective knowledge of the sustainability framework and a proven track record of success.

-SUMMER MINCHEW, Managing Partner, has been in the field of commercial architectural interiors for 15 years with a sharp focus on green building project certification and product standards.
+SUMMER MINCHEW, Managing Partner, has been in the field of sustainable design and construction for 15 years with a sharp focus on green building project certification and product standards.
 Her work demonstrates expertise in sustainable design principles and green building rating systems as well as outstanding client service, innovative solutions and project management skills.

-Summer is an active member of the US Green Building Council's North Carolina Community.
-She serves the US Green Building Council as a Pro Reviewer for Education @USGBC and serves on the Health Product Declaration Collaborative as co-chair for their Third-Party Programs Technical Subcommittee.
-Summer is recognized as a LEEDuser Expert, is a Charlotte Business Journal 40 Under 40 award winner, and is contributing author of Sustainable Commercial Interiors, 2nd Edition, published by Wiley & Sons.
+Summer serves as Market Leadership Advisory Board co-chair for the US Green Building Council's North Carolina Community.
+She serves the US Green Building Council as a Pro Reviewer for Education @USGBC and the Health Product Declaration Collaborative as co-chair for their Third-Party Programs Technical Subcommittee.
+Summer is recognized as a LEEDuser Expert, is a 2018 Charlotte Business Journal 40 under 40 award winner, and is contributing author of Sustainable Commercial Interiors, 2nd Edition, published by Wiley & Sons.

 PENNY BONDA, Founding Partner (Retired), has been an active participant in the green building industry since its early stages and has pioneered the development of many of the accepted practices and recognized standards that have defined the sustainability movement.
 Popularly referred to as the “mother of green interiors,” she is the founding chair and primary author of the U.S. Green Building Council committee for LEED Commercial Interiors rating system.